kby-ai/FaceRecognition-Flutter/README.md

 ## SDK License

-The face recognition project relies on kby-ai's SDK, which requires a license for each application ID.
+The face recognition project relies on our SDK, which requires a license for each application ID.</br>
 - The code below shows how to use the license: https://github.com/kby-ai/FaceRecognition-Flutter/blob/0ed0fea9f86d73d08aff81e25da479c62f2ebc05/lib/main.dart#L68-L94

 - To request a license, please contact us:</br>